 Distributed systems considerations

 On the shop floor, latency and reliability matter.
 Design for fault tolerance with redundancy across critical components, asynchronous communication where appropriate, and durable queues to absorb transient outages.
-Apply backpressure-aware routing to prevent saturation of downstream systems, and ensure that command interfaces to PLCs and robots are idempotent and reversible.
+Apply backpressure-ready routing to prevent saturation of downstream systems, and ensure that command interfaces to PLCs and robots are idempotent and reversible.
 Use feature flags and staged rollouts to validate autonomous changes in production with minimal risk.
 Maintain strong observability through metrics, logs, traces, and dashboards focused on lead time, on-time delivery, queue depths, changeover counts, and resource utilization.
+For governance-focused deployment controls, consider monitoring and controls like budget variance detection in real time Autonomous Budget Variance Detection: Agents Flagging Cost Creep in Real-Time.

 Practical tooling and platforms